Tanya Plibersek: Personal life

-Plibersek lives in Sydney with her husband Michael Coutts-Trotter and children Anna, Joseph and Louis.

-Plibersek's husband, Michael Coutts-Trotter, is a senior NSW public servant.
+Plibersek lives in Sydney with her husband Michael Coutts-Trotter, who is a senior NSW public servant, and three children.

 Following the 2010 federal election, when Labor retained government with the support of the Australian Greens and independents, parliamentary numbers were finely balanced.
 After some controversy, Plibersek was granted a pair by the Coalition so that her absence from the House of Representatives while on maternity leave did not affect the result of votes.
 She gave birth to her son later that year.

 In September 2016, her older brother Ray Plibersek was elected to Sutherland Shire council representing C Ward for the Australian Labor Party.

 Plibersek is fond of bushwalking and Jane Austen novels.